Oisota/theo-lang/doc/design.md

 Programs won't compile unless they type check.

 See [Types](types.markdown) and [Core Modules](core_modules.markdown) for more detail.

+Should there be a distinction between primitives and other types? (structs/funcs/collections/etc).
+Need to think about how high level the language should be.
+Could be like python where everything is an object, in this case a struct.
+This might make low level stuff harder to implement.
+Need to think on this...

 ### Enumerations
 Algebraic data types will be able to be defined as so: